Minnesota Wildflowers

 [photo of bracts] The bracts are long, narrow, loose and hairy.

-[photo of leaves] Leaves are up to 7 inches long and 2 inches wide, with little or no leaf stem.
+[photo of leaves] Leaves are up to 7 inches long and 2 inches wide, with little or no stalk.
 The texture of the upper side is very rough but the underside is more softly hairy.
-The edges are finely to coarsly toothed.
+The edges are finely to coarsely toothed.
 Attachment is mostly alternate, but the lower leaves may be oppositely attached.
-The main stem is thick, hairy, and usually reddish or purple.

 Notes:

-Giant Sunflower and Sawtooth Sunflower are very similar.
-Sawtooth Sunflower has a smooth stem that has a white tint, whereas Giant Sunflower has a hairy red stem and hairier leaves.
-Jerusalem Artichoke is another tall sunflower, but has wider bracts and wider, more finely toothed leaves.
+Giant Sunflower is most similar to Sawtooth Sunflower (Helianthus grosseserratus), which has a hairless stem that often has a white bloom, whereas Giant Sunflower has a hairy stem and hairier leaves.
+Jerusalem Artichoke (Helianthus tuberosa) is also a tall sunflower, but has shorter (and usually) wider bracts and rather broader leaves.

 • Prairie Restorations - Bringing people together with the land